Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Marine life injuries

 Wrecks attract a high concentration of marine fauna and flora, and some of these aquatic species can be a danger to divers.
-Hazardous marine life risks can, and should, be avoided as you would on any scuba dive.
+Importantly, hazardous marine life risks can, and should, be avoided as you would on any scuba dive.

-However, some marine life injury risks are increased when wreck diving.
+Wreck diving increases the risk of marine life injury.
 Venomous fish like Scorpionfish and Stonefish can be near-invisibly camouflaged on the walls and decks of a shipwreck.
 Moray eels can hide in pipes.
 Urchins, fire corals, and stinging hydroids cover the outer surfaces of wrecks.
 Lionfish naturally congregate in open hatchways.
 Some wrecks attract predatory sharks, giant barracuda, and sea snakes.

 As a wreck diver, it is important to pay close attention to your surroundings.
-Be observant of marine life and don’t seek to interfere with it.
-Anticipate imperceptible dangers on the walls and surfaces of wrecks; use good buoyancy and maneuvering skill to avoid making accidental contact with the wreck.
+First, be observant of marine life and don’t seek to interfere with it.
+Second, anticipate imperceptible dangers on the walls and surfaces of wrecks; use good buoyancy and maneuvering skill to avoid making accidental contact with the wreck and its inhabitants.

 Mitigating wreck diving risks

-Wreck diving is an exciting and alluring activity for many divers who are attracted by the unique ecosystem and photo opportunities found in sunken ships.
-However, it’s important to remember that safely entering a shipwreck requires specialized equipment and advanced training.
+Wreck diving is an exciting and alluring activity for many divers.
+It is attracted to those who value a unique ecosystem and photo opportunities found in sunken ships.
+It is important to remember that safely entering a shipwreck requires specialized equipment and advanced training.

 Improve core diving skills to reduce wreck diving risks